Understanding and Applying the Sexual and Reproductive Health Equity (SRHE) Framework

 We explicitly acknowledge historical and contemporary context and harms

-by being explicit about the impacts of patriarchy, racism, colonialism, and capitalism – and trying to eliminate all of these.
+by talking clearly about the impacts of patriarchy, racism, colonialism, and capitalism – and trying to eliminate all of these.

 -